brettd6/testimgupload/README.md

 - Sort function for users to have a good experience with our website.
 - Users can create an account and log in.
 Users can keep track and place the approriate gym in their account.
 - As a host, we can keep track and store the user's information after the user create/ submit the request.

+# Vendia

+Vendia is a proprietary database based on blockchain technology.
+Projects are labeled as "Universal Applications" or "Unis“.

+Unis "are cross-cloud, cross-party, cross-account, cross-region data and code sharing applications powered by Vendia's serverless distributed ledger technology. ”

+“A Uni is composed of nodes modeling participants, each of which possesses an ordered, replicated data model in the form of a distributed ledger."

+-Vendia

 # Testing

 Testing was not done during CSC 190; will be expanded upon during CSC 191.